21. Women and the Civil Rights Movement

 The next day women and men walked to work.
 Historian Danielle McGuire comments on how the root of the bus boycott came from the earlier assault on Black women’s bodies.
 She says, “These experiences propelled African American women into every conceivable aspect of the boycott.
 Women were the chief strategists and negotiators of the boycott and ran its day-to-day operation.
 Women helped staff the elaborate carpool system, raised most of the local money for the movement, and filled the majority of the pews at the mass meetings, where they testified publicly about physical and sexual abuse on the buses.”
 While those initial assault losses were brutal, they set the scene and propelled the Black community toward the most well-known event of the Civil Rights era.

 Of course, Montgomery was only the beginning of the movement.
 Quietly in the courts a little girl named Linda Brown was fighting a battle for equal education.
 In 1951 she was denied entrance to Topeka’s all-white elementary schools.
-She said, “very young child when I started walking to school.
+She recalled being a “very young child when I started walking to school.
 I remember the walk as being very long at that time… it was very frightening to me…I remember walking, tears freezing up on my face, because I began to cry because it was so cold.”

 In the wake of the violence, President Dwight Eisenhower sent the famous 101st Airborne division to Little Rock.
 Soldiers occupied the school and protected the students for the entire school year.